skypjack/entt/docs/md/entity.md

 ### Null entity

-In `EnTT`, there exists a sort of _null entity_ made available to users that is accessible via the `entt::null` variable.<br/>
+In `EnTT`, the `entt::null` variable models the concept of _null entity_.<br/>
 The library guarantees that the following expression always returns false:

 ```cpp
 registry.valid(entt::null);
 ```

-In other terms, a registry will reject the null entity in all cases because it isn't considered valid.
-It means that the null entity cannot own components for obvious reasons.<br/>
+A registry rejects the null entity in all cases because it isn't considered valid.
+It also means that the null entity cannot own components.<br/>
 The type of the null entity is internal and should not be used for any purpose other than defining the null entity itself.
 However, there exist implicit conversions from the null entity to identifiers of any allowed type: